maxludovicohofer/maxludovicohofer.github.io/data/projects/lolita.md

 publishingDate: 2024-07-22
 ---

 I developed Lolita specifically to improve my immersive design, AI and narrative skills.
-The concepting phase was a collaborative effort with artistically inclined former classmates.
+The concepting phase was a collaborative effort with former classmates that are artistically inclined.
 We gathered reference art and wrote down both the story of the character and the ideal gameplay.
-To challenge ourselves with a unique design, we envisioned our target audience to be a more artsy group of people, more interested in the story and the artstyle than the fun in itself.
-Although the focus of the game is elsewhere, this definitely would not make up an excuse for poor gameplay.
+To challenge ourselves with a unique design, we envisioned our target audience to be a more artsy group of people, interested in the story and the artstyle more than the fun in itself.
+Although the focus of the game is elsewhere, this definitely would not make up an excuse for poor game design.

 ## The game